ecmwf/open-ecpds/README.md

 A few key points about the MQTT Broker:

-- **Industry Standard Compliance**: MQTT is the de facto standard for IoT communication, and our Broker is fully compliant with all three MQTT specifications.
-This ensures OpenECPDS is compatible with all MQTT clients available on the market.
+- **Industry Standard Compliance**: MQTT is the de facto standard for IoT communication.
+Our Broker and Client are fully compliant with all three MQTT specifications, ensuring that OpenECPDS is compatible with all MQTT brokers and clients available on the market.
-- **Integration with OpenECPDS**: The Broker is embedded within OpenECPDS and is based on the [Community Edition of the HiveMQ Broker](https://github.com/hivemq/hivemq-community-edition).
+- **Integration with OpenECPDS**: The Broker and Client are embedded within OpenECPDS and are based on the [Community Edition of the HiveMQ Broker](https://github.com/hivemq/hivemq-community-edition) and the [Eclipse Paho Client](https://github.com/eclipse-paho/paho.mqtt.java).

 ## Support Materials